DavidKleindienst/DarEM/README.md

 ## Usage

+These are some quick instructions including screenshots of relevant settings.
+Please refer to our book chapter linked [below](#citation) for further details and explanations.

 ### Acquiring a map
 Use *File -> New Montage...* to acquire an overview image of the whole replica.
 Example setting that we've used: